North Korea fired projectiles from around Wonsan: South Korea

 SEOUL: North Korea fired at least two unidentified projectiles early on Thursday (Jul 25) from an area near Wonsan, on North Korea's eastern coast, South Korea's Joint Chiefs of Staff said.

-The projectiles flew about 430 kilometres , the Joint Chiefs of Staff said, but did not elaborate.
+The projectiles flew about 430km, the Joint Chiefs of Staff said, but did not elaborate.

 The characteristics of their flight, including the range, was similar to North Korea's last missile tests in May, analysts said.